Swifty108/Acme-Apartments-Demo-Project/README.md

 Visual Studio 2019, ASP.NET Core 3.1, EF Core 3.1, MVC architecture, SQL Server Express, Microsoft SQL Server Management Studio, HTML5, CSS, Bootstrap, Azure Devops for project management, Github with Git for version control, and MS Todo app, Trello app, and the Pomodoro app for prodcutivity.

+The project was refactored to use the Domain Driven Design Architecture Pattern, a subset of the Clean Architecture Pattern.
+[Learn about it here.](https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures)

 In the coming days, the project will be refactored to implement the Clean Architeture Pattern and other patterns like the Factory Design Pattern.
-[More about the Clean Architecture Pattern](https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures).

 ## Features